learnbyexample/cli-computing/Text_Processing.md

 >compare files line by line

-Useful to compare text files.
-If the two files are same, no output is displayed (exit status 0)
+Useful to compare old and new versions of text files
-If there is a difference, it prints all the differences, which might not be desirable if files are too long
+All the differences are printed, which might not be desirable if files are too long

 **Options**